Ivan Piñol

-Ivan Piñol Zoroa (born 12 February 1982) is a Spanish football coach who is serving as the head coach Finnish club TPS in Ykkösliiga.
+Ivan Piñol Zoroa (born 12 February 1982) is a Spanish football coach who is currently the head coach of Finnish club TPS in the Veikkausliiga.

 Career

 Piñol started coaching in the youth academy of Barcelona in 2010.
 During the 2014–15 season, he worked in the academy of South African Premiership club Mamelodi Sundowns.

 In August 2016, he started as an assistant coach of Rayo OKC, in a coaching staff of Gerard Nus.
 In December 2017, he followed Nus to Kazakh side Irtysh.

 After a brief stint with Indian Super League club NorthEast United, Piñol moved to Finland and joined Kuopion Palloseura organisation.
-He worked as a head coach of the club's reserve team KuFu-98 and an assistant coach of KuPS first team under manager Simo Valakari in Finnish Veikkausliiga.
+He worked as the head coach of the club's reserve team KuFu-98 and as an assistant coach of the KuPS first team under manager Simo Valakari in the Finnish Veikkausliiga.
 In February 2022, he left KuPS for Hammarby.

-In November 2023, he joined the coaching staff of Lahti, but due to personal family reasons, he was forced to leave the club in June.
+In November 2023, he joined the coaching staff of Lahti, but due to personal family reasons, he was forced to leave the club in June 2024.

-In January 2025, Piñol was named the head coach of Ykkösliiga club Turun Palloseura.
+In January 2025, Piñol was named the head coach of Ykkösliiga club TPS.
+In his first season, he led the club to promotion to the Veikkausliiga.
+Following this success, in November 2025, he signed a contract extension keeping him at the club until the end of the 2027 season.